 and also because i need to practice using charcoal pencil.

-e... the weapon that i never use in devil may cry because its different, kind of weird and i dont know how to use it but it probably kicks butt.
+charcoal pencil is like... the weapon that i never use in devil may cry because its different, kind of weird and i dont know how to use it but it probably kicks butt.

 this piece is from characterdesign.com.